A Vacuum-Compatible Cylindrical Inertial Rotation Sensor with Picoradian Sensitivity: Introduction

 Sensing minute rotations has long drawn interest from a variety of scientific fields.
 Recently, rotation sensors with sub-nrad sensitivities have been pursued to improve the seismic isolation systems of gravitational wave observatories \cite{windproofing, diss} and to allow novel measurements of the rotational component of seismic waves \cite{tiltSeis}.

-Multiple devices now reach this sensitivity including ring-laser gyros \cite{ring} and flexure-based inertial rotation sensors \cite{BRS, alphra, QRS}.
+Multiple devices now reach this sensitivity including ring-laser gyros \cite{ring, ring2, ring3} and flexure-based inertial rotation sensors \cite{BRS, alphra, QRS}.
 Many of these devices are large (meter-scale) and must be maintained with human intervention making them inadequate for certain applications.
+Specifically, to operate a sensor within the seismic isolation systems of gravitational wave observatories the sensor must be ultra-high vacuum compatible and remotely operable.

 Here we describe the Cylindrical Rotation Sensor (CRS), a 30-cm scale inertial rotation sensor which reaches a sensitivity of $\sim5\ \text{prad}/\sqrt{\text{Hz}}$ at 1.5 Hz.
 This design continues our previous sensor development \cite{BRS, cBRS, diss} and shares many qualities with prior designs.
 The sensor is made of low-outgassing ultra-high-vacuum compatible materials and can be operated and centered remotely.
 We designed this sensor to improve the rotational seismic isolation performance of gravitational wave observatories.
 However, we expect the CRS to be applicable in a wide range of research projects, particularly in rotational seismology.